 Trocks’ lighting lady EmilyMcGillicuddy makes sure Chris is pointing the lights in the right place.
 Bouncy Barb Domue is close at hand to provide some positive encouragement as always.

 The lighting towers onstage in each wing are part of the technical package the company tour to enable a quick turn around in and out of venues.
-By the time you read this, they will be stood up in yet another theatre, ready to light another Trocks performance.
+By the time you read this, they will be stood up in yet.